-Neuroplasticity is one of those terms frequently bandied about, but how does it actually work?
+Neuroplasticity is one of those terms frequently bandied about, but what is the meaning of neuroplasticity?
+How does neuroplasticity work?
 Also, what lessons are there in the mechanics of neuroplasticity?
 In this article I’ll get a bit technical, though I’m sure you’ll find that a little bit of brain knowledge may just make a whole lot of sense about how we learn.

 Plasticity – Not just about new neurons

-Plasticity is about the ability of the brain to change.
+How neuroplasticity works: plasticity is the ability of the brain to change.
 Of course, the brain is made up of about 100 billion neurons, each with thousands of connections to each other.
 The organisation of these connections encodes your beliefs, memories, habits, behaviours, and more.
-From birth, this organisation constantly changes, though the exciting aspect of this is that we can purposefully change our neural organisation through directed effort.
+From birth, this organisation constantly changes - the exciting aspect of this is that we can purposefully change our neural organisation through directed effort.

 But how does this happen?